FRENCH SOUNDS FOR BEGINNERS

 Let’s be honest — most beginners don’t start with pronunciation.

-👉 When pronunciation is skipped, it doesn’t magically improve on its own.
+Here’s the problem with that: when pronunciation is skipped, it doesn’t magically improve on its own.

-But saying it out loud — or recognising it when a French speaker says it — becomes much harder.
+You might know the word on paper, but saying it out loud — or recognising it when a French speaker says it — becomes much harder.

+Why?
 Because in French, what you see isn’t always what you hear.
+Spelling and pronunciation don’t always match.

-understand spoken French
+to understand spoken French

-and feel confident when you’re speaking
+and to feel confident when speaking French.

 So — before anything else — you need to get familiar with the main sounds of French.

-There are 4 types:
+There are 4 types of sounds

-Each sound usually has:
+Each sound has:

-→ it’s just a system of symbols that shows you how a sound is pronounced — no matter how it’s spelled.
+a symbol (called IPA symbol — International Phonetic Alphabet, it sounds scary but it’s just a system of symbols that shows you how a sound is pronounced — no matter how it’s spelled.

 a few common spellings (how it’s written in words)